buildo/react-cookie-banner/README.md

 # React Cookie Banner

-React Cookie banner which can be dismissed with just a scroll.
-Because fuck The Cookie Law that's why.
+A cookie banner for React that can be dismissed with a simple scroll.
+Because fuck the Cookie Law that's why.

-If you *really* want to annoy your users you can disable this feature (highly discouraged!).
+(If you *really* want to annoy your users you can disable this feature but this is strongly discouraged!).

 ```jsx
 import CookieBanner from 'react-cookie-banner';